danielgarram/Mobey/README.md

 # Mobey
 Mobile application project for admin your finance.

-This project are made with ionic framework for the mobile application and django framwork for API Rest.
+This project are made with ionic framework for the mobile application and django framework for API Rest.

-This project This project is divided into 2 main folders.
+This project is divided into 2 main folders.

 - App/ For app application
 - Server/ for rest server